 18. What is the first thing you do after you wake up in the morning?

 We sweep back the bedroom curtains, let the light flood in to our eyes and the bedroom and give thanks for a new day.
 After recovering from such long and severe insomnia, it is impossible to wake up after a good sleep and not feel gratitude.

 19. I have anxiety and can’t stop my mind from racing when I want to sleep, what should I do?

 A racing mind at night is a sure sign of elevated cortisol and adrenaline.
 At this point you are under hormonal control and the best thing you can do is hack into your own physiology and take something that knocks those stress hormones on the head.
 Contrary to politically correct nutritional advise, something sweet and salty can be the ideal thing in this situation.
 A tall glass of naturally sweet orange juice with a quarter of a teaspoon of salt will go a long way towards knocking those pesky adrenal hormones back.
-Added to that, our very own formula, Beauty Sleep, is full of relaxing ingredients to calm and relax the mind.
+Added to that, our very own sleep drink concoction is full of relaxing ingredients to calm and relax the mind.
 If you have thoughts concerns, get out a paper and pencil and scribble them out, literally download them from your head to the paper to save them circulating around in your mind all night.

 20. Why does the human body have to sleep?

 In short for repair, brain detoxification, energy conservation and consolidation of memory and learning.
 You cannot have good health without good sleep.
 Why is sleep important?
 Here are just some of the reasons: